Rear-Admiral Victor Alexander Montagu

 Last Edited=9 Feb 2011

-He gained the rank of Lieutenant-Colonel in 1715 in the service of the Coldstream Foot Guards.3 He held the office of Member of Parliament (M.P.)
-(Whig) for Reading between 1716 and 1722.1 He was invested as a Fellow, Royal Society (F.R.S.) on 30 November 1718.3 He was Colonel of the 4th Foot between 1719 and 1734.3 He held the office of Member of Parliament (M.P.)
-(Whig) for Newport, Isle of Wight between 1722 and 1726.1 He succeeded to the title of 2nd Baron Cadogan of Oakley, co.
+He gained the rank of Lieutenant-Colonel in 1715 in the Coldstream Foot Guards.3 He held the office of Member of Parliament (M.P.)
+(Whig) for Reading between 1716 and 1722.1 He was appointed Fellow, Royal Society (F.R.S.) on 30 November 1718.3 He was Colonel of the 4th Foot between 1719 and 1734.3 He held the office of Member of Parliament (M.P.)
+(Whig) for Newport, Isle of Wight between 1722 and 1726.1 He succeeded as the 2nd Baron Cadogan of Oakley, co.
 Buckingham [G.B., 1718] on 17 July 1726.1 He was Colonel of the 6th Dragoons between 1734 and 1742.3 He gained the rank of Brigadier-General in 1735.3 He gained the rank of Major-General in 1739.3 He was Colonel of the 2nd Troop, Horse Guards between 1742 and 1776.3 He gained the rank of Lieutenant-General in 1745.3 He held the office of Governor of Sheerness between 1749 and 1752.3 He held the office of Governor of Gravesend and Tilbury Fort between 1752 and 1776.3 He gained the rank of General in 1761.1

 Atterbury describes him as "a bold, bad, boistrous, blustering, bloody, booby."3